-In other words, we derived an equivalent condition for the liquidity of a schedule.
-The necessary and sufficient condition for the liquidity of a schedule is that all bottlenecks be used by each timeframe of the schedule.
-Let us define a simultaneous subset of X as a team of X if it uses all bottlenecks of X. Consequently, an equivalent condition for the liquidity of a schedule $\alpha$ on X is that each timeframe of $\alpha$ be a team of X.
+Therefore the necessary and sufficient condition for the liquidity of a schedule is that all bottlenecks be used by each step of the schedule.
+Let us define a simultaneous subset of X as a team of X if it uses all bottlenecks of X. Consequently, an equivalent condition for the liquidity of a schedule α on X is that each step of α be a team of X.